 At the mid-point of the 900-block, the new buildings will delineate and form the walls of a significant through-block public space.
-Consisting of a large urban plaza beside Yates Street, a mid-point terraced garden and a neighbourhood green fronting on View Street, Harris Green Plaza and neighbourhood park are designed to accommodate a wide range of activities.
-The new public space is at the heart of the redevelopment of the block and will potentially become the heart of the neighbourhood.
+Consisting of a neighbourhood green along Yates Street, a series of play spaces cascading down towards a new dog park along View Street, the new public park is designed to accommodate a wide range of activities.
+The new public space is at the heart of the redevelopment of the block and is anticipated to become the heart of the neighbourhood.